Yukinyaa/EmpKernal/Documentation/media/uapi/v4l/pixfmt-v4l2-mplane.rst

     * - __u32
       - ``sizeimage``
-      - Maximum size in bytes required for image data in this plane, set by the driver.
-When the image consists of variable length compressed data this is the number of bytes required by the codec to support the worst-case compression scenario.
+      - Maximum size in bytes required for image data in this plane.

-	The driver will set the value for uncompressed images.

-	Clients are allowed to set the sizeimage field for variable length compressed data flagged with ``V4L2_FMT_FLAG_COMPRESSED`` at
-	:ref:`VIDIOC_ENUM_FMT`, but the driver may ignore it and set the value itself, or it may modify the provided value based on alignment requirements or minimum/maximum size requirements.
-	If the client wants to leave this to the driver, then it should set sizeimage to 0.
     * - __u32
       - ``bytesperline``
       - Distance in bytes between the leftmost pixels in two adjacent